DurgaPrasadpmdp/DurgaPrasadpmdp/README.md

 - 👀 I’m interested in ...Angular , HTML , CSS, JS,TS
 - 🌱 I’m currently learning ...
 REACT, ANGULAR
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+MY Email : durgaprasad200014@outlook.com

 <!---
 DurgaPrasadpmdp/DurgaPrasadpmdp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.